Menu

 At A level, students learn the language in the context of French and Spanish speaking countries and issues and influences which have shaped them.
 Topics include technological and social change, highlights of artistic culture, including a focus on regional identities and the cultural heritage of past civilisations.
 In French and Spanish, students will study texts and film and will have the opportunity to carry out independent research on an area of their choice.
 Assessment tasks will be varied and cover listening, speaking, reading and writing skills.

-Entry to the French and Spanish courses is subject to obtaining a minimum B (2017 entrants) or provisionally a minimum Grade 6 (2018 entrants).
+Entry to the French and Spanish courses is subject to obtaining a minimum Grade 7.

 Autumn Term